smourier/TimeZoneChanger/README.md

 *Note 1*: TestZoneChange is a console app, I'm not sure what it will do for a Windows GUI app (like Winforms, WPF, etc.).

 *Note 2*: It currently only work for x64 but it's probably easy to port it to other architectures.
+It also works on Windows 10+ only and I have no idea if it could be ported to other OSes.

 *Note 3*: Using this tool doesn't require admin rights.